-The doctor answered the phone.
+The doctor answered the 'phone.
 Turning tod his wife, he said, "Quick, get me my satchel.
 The man says he cannot live without me!"

-"Just a minute," said his wife, who had ked up the receiver.
-"That call is for picked up the receiver.
-Ethel."-Open Road.
+"Just a minute," said his wife, who had picked up the receiver.
+"That call is for Ethel."-Open Road.